-Many sexual misconduct offenses also are crimes in the state or locality in which the incident occurred.
-For that reason, victims of sexual misconduct often have legal options that they can pursue.
-These options are available solely at the discretion of the victims, who may change their minds about pursuing them at any time.
+There may be legal options available if the sexual misconduct offense is also a crime in the state or locality in which the incident occurred.
+These options are available solely at the discretion of the Complainant, who has the right to file a report and/or pursue charges at any time.